US House impeaches President Donald Trump for 'incitement of insurrection' at Capitol | Politics

 The House of Representatives on December 18, 2019 had approved the articles of impeachment against Trump, charging him of pressuring Ukraine to smear Joe Biden, using nearly USD 400 million in military aid as leverage.

-However, the Republican-controlled Senate in February 2020 acquitted him of the two charges -- abuse of power and obstruction of Congress.
+However, the Republican-controlled Senate on February 5, 2020 acquitted him of the two charges -- abuse of power and obstruction of Congress.
+Besides Trump, two other former US presidents have been impeached in the past- Andrew Johnson in 1868 and Bill Clinton in 1998.
+However, none was convicted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)